YaxinF/DSSMReg/README.md

      ...       ...
      MA1483.2  ELF1

-Next，users need to run the gene_motif_generate.py script to generate gene motif feature vectors.
+Next, users need to run the gene_motif_generate.py script to generate gene motif feature vectors.
 The gene_motif_generate.py script combines the previously generated motif feature vectors for target genes (motif_50.csv) and the motif feature vectors of transcription factors (TF_motif_dim_50_iter_9.txt) to generate gene motif feature vectors, which are then stored in the gene_exp.csv file.

  `python gene_motif_generate.py`